Serve this sweet and spicy Bourbon Chicken recipe over a big bowl of rice for a taste of New Orleans cuisine at your own kitchen table.

-- Do you have to use Bourbon?
-I do include it in the ingredients for this recipe, but it can easily be omitted and replaced with additional chicken stock, instead.
+- Do you have to use a specific Bourbon?
+Use whatever brand of bourbon that you enjoy.
+While I do include it in the ingredients for this recipe, it can easily be omitted and replaced with additional chicken stock.

 - You’ll need to use a large 12 inch skillet to make this recipe to allow ample room for all of the ingredients.
 A large skillet will also give you the freedom to mix things thoroughly.

 - Should you prefer, you can omit the bourbon in the recipe and use additional chicken stock or apple juice for the sauce.
 It will still be delicious and it will still be bourbon chicken.

 - I prefer soy sauce for this recipe although you could use teriyaki sauce in a pinch without any other adjustments.